cmapyopc/shellfutures/README.md

 type a command, view the output and close again.
-It is too much key strokes, it is annoying to go away from the window you are currently working on (e.g. browser) and it's annoying to be blocked waiting until the command returns (while you could go on editing.
+It is too much key strokes, it is annoying to go away from the window you are currently working on (e.g. browser) and it's annoying to be blocked waiting until the command returns (while you could go on browsing or editing or whatever).

 Here comes `shellfutures`.
 Think of it as a subscription to the output of a command.
 I invoke it as `x` from `dmenu` which is bound to `alt-p`